kuglimon/dotfiles/README.md

 ## Requirements

 * zsh
-* mac or arch linux
+* mac or arch linux or NixOS

 ## Architecture